cjkenney/cjkenney.com-archive/content/blog/unlimited-garmin-messages/index.md

 ### Buffer

 Pros:
-- More predictable than Timestamp method
+- More consistent than Timestamp method

 Cons:
 - Requires that messages are sent.